Accelerated MSN Programs

-An MSN (whether acquired through a traditional program or an accelerated track) will ensure that you receive an increased income, well over the median earnings of a regular nurse.
+An MSN (whether acquired through a traditional program or accelerated track) will ensure that you receive an increased income, well over the median earnings of a regular nurse.
 In fact, top salaries reach $100,000 per year and can go over that figure with the right specialization.
-Your chances of landing a high-end job are also increased by owning a Bachelor’s Degree.
+Your chances of landing a high-end job are increased by owning a Bachelor’s Degree.
 Here are some of the job positions you can apply for with this certification:

 - Research Nurse